 The introduction of traffic calming schemes greatly reduces child pedestrian and cycling injuries and creates safer places for children to live and play.
 In a paper for the British Medical Journal in 2000, academic Paul Pilkington argued that speed was a major factor in road accidents in the UK and that this poses a major threat to the health of the nation’s children.
 Lack of speed restrictions rather than increased exposure to traffic has been shown to account for the excess deaths among child pedestrians in the UK compared to other European countries.

-Pilkington pointed to Government research which showed that the introduction of 20mph zones reduced the number of child pedestrian and cycling injuries by 67 percent (Department of Environment Transport and the Regions, 1996).
+Pilkington pointed to Government research which showed that the introduction of 20mph zones reduced the number of child pedestrian and cycling injuries by 67 percent.
 When Havant Borough Council imposed a 20mph limit on 20 miles of road it saw traffic casualties drop by 40 percent.

 The Government’s Manual for Streets says that streets should be designed to accommodate a range of users, create visual interest and amenity and encourage social interaction.
-The manual is strong on cycling, albeit not to the taste of those arguing mainstream cycling will only increase if the UK develops Dutch-style cycle infrastructure:
+The manual is not to the taste of those arguing for Dutch-style cycle infrastructure: